NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/lake_charles/asset_description.rst

 Attribute: RoofSlope
 `````````````````````
 RoofSlope is calculated as the ratio between the roof height and the roof run.
 Roof height is obtained
-by determining the difference between the bottom plane and apex elevations of the roof as defined in the "Attribute: MeanRoofHt"
+by determining the difference between the bottom plane and apex elevations of the roof as defined in the
+:ref:`lbl-testbed_LC_asset_description_meanroofht`
 section.
 Roof run is determined as half the smaller dimension of the building, as determined from
 the dimensions of the building footprint. :numref:`mean_slope_app` displays the AI-predicted mean roof height versus the
 AI-precited roof pitch ratios.
 As expected, very little correlation between these two parameters are observed.